reclosedev/pyautocad/docs/gettingstarted.rst

 What's next?
 ------------

-Read :doc:`usage`, or look for real applications in examples_ folder of source distribution.
+Read the :doc:`usage` section, or look for real applications in examples_ folder of source distribution.

 .. note::

-    Applications in examples_ are Russian specific, but anyway I hope you'll find something interesting in that code.
+    Applications in examples_ are Russian engineering specific, but anyway I hope you'll find something interesting in that code.

 For more info on features see :doc:`api` documentation and sources_.